shankar4/Functional-Genomics/Bash tutorial.md

 checked if installed with:
 perl -v
 >This is perl 5, version 22, subversion 1 (v5.22.1) built for x86_64-linux-gnu-thread-multi
 (with 60 registered patches, see perl -V for more detail).....
+I used the following to locate where it is loaded:

+$ locate perl|grep '/bin/perl$' -- found 3 sites
+>/home/shankar/miniconda3/envs/bioinfo/bin/perl
+/home/shankar/miniconda3/pkgs/perl-5.22.0.1-0/bin/perl
+/usr/bin/perl

 First script:
 use gedit to build hello.pl
->#!use/bin/perl
+>#!/usr/bin/perl
 print "Enter your name:";
 $name = <STDIN>;
 print "Hello, ${name} ... you will soon be Perl Perfect!";